ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ### Access Token {#access-token}

-When issuing any access token of a token series, AS MUST specify the following data in the claims associated with the access token.
+To avoid the complexity of different encodings, an access token of this profile SHALL be a CBOR Web Token (CWT), see {{RFC8392}}.
+When issuing any access token of a token series, AS MUST specify the following data in the claims associated with the access token:

 * The "session\_id" field of EDHOC\_Information, with the same value specified in the response to C from the /token endpoint.

+   EDHOC\_Information MUST be transported in the "edhoc\_info" claim, defined in {{iana-token-cwt-claims}}.

 * The authentication credential AUTH\_CRED\_C that C specified in its POST request to the /token endpoint (see {{c-as}}), in the "cnf" claim.